Here’s an inside look at a stroke.

 The effects of a stroke can vary depending on where in the brain the stroke occurs and how many brain cells die.
 A stroke can cause paralysis, difficulty swallowing or talking, memory loss, pain, emotional changes and behavior issues.

 Though blood flow is usually blocked for fewer than five minutes, this event is just as serious as a major stroke.
-TIAs are usually caused by blood clots and are often precursors to ischemic strokes—over one-third of people have a stroke within a year of having a TIA.
+TIAs are usually caused by blood clots and are often “warning signs” of an ischemic stroke — in fact, over one-third of people have a stroke within a year of having a TIA.

-“Someone having a TIA or a major ischemic stroke might show the same symptoms, so it’s vital to get emergency medical help as soon as possible,” said Dr. Zand.
+“Someone having a TIA or a major ischemic stroke might show the same symptoms, so it’s vital to get emergency medical help as soon as possible,” advises Dr. Ermak.
 “Though TIAs often don’t cause any damage, getting treatment for a TIA can help you work toward preventing a major stroke in the future.”

-“Making good lifestyle choices like eating a healthy diet, getting exercise and managing any current health issues you have can help you avoid a debilitating stroke,” said Dr. Zand.
+“Making positive lifestyle choices like eating a healthy diet, getting daily exercise and managing any current health issues you have can help you avoid a debilitating stroke,” says Dr. Ermak.
 “The ways you protect your heart health can also help you avoid having a stroke.”

 Stroke signs and symptoms to look for

-When someone has a stroke, it’s important to get medical help as soon as possible to restore blood flow to the brain or stop the bleeding.
+When someone has a stroke, get medical help as soon as possible to restore blood flow to the brain or stop the bleeding.

-Here are the symptoms that signal someone may be having a stroke:
+These symptoms signal that someone may be having a stroke: